Common misconceptions about aviation and Malmi Airport

 Truth: All aircraft must meet extremely tight maintenance requirements that are rigorously enforced.
 Safety is the leading principle in all aviation.
 Every small aircraft must be inspected annually and undergoes meticulously defined maintenance procedures at specified time intervals (e.g., 50 hours, 100 hours, 200 hours).
 Without these overhauls, the aircraft is grounded.

 This is why the aircraft are technically extremely reliable regardless of their age and looks.
-Just in case, the Airport is surrounded by open safety zones where the aircraft can land in most unlikely forced landing situations.
-Throughout the nearly 70-year-long history of Malmi Airport, no bystanders or dwellings near the Airport have been hit by an aircraft.
+Just in case, the Airport is surrounded by open safety zones where the aircraft can land in an unlikely forced landing situation.
+Throughout the 70-year-long history of Malmi Airport, no bystanders near the Airport have been injured or killed by an aircraft.

 Misconception 14: A new residential area on Malmi Airport is crucial to the future and the services of the region.